jj10133/WhereFam-iOS/README.md

-# Bare on iOS
+# WhereFam on iOS

-Example of embedding Bare in an iOS application using <https://github.com/holepunchto/bare-kit>.
+Find friends and family in realtime globally,securely and privately with no middle man!!

 ## Building